-12 JPB would construct and operate the Proposed Project consistent with applicable CPUC general systems used for high-speed rail (as and if applicable to the Caltrain system).
-JPB has consulted with

-13 orders (including GOs 95, 118-A, 143-B, and 164-B) and with the new rule-making on 25 kVA discuss the details of compliance with the specific requirements in the CPUC GOs, which would be
+14JPB would construct and operate the Proposed Project consistent with applicable CPUC general15orders (including GOs 95, 118-A, 143-B, and 164-B) and with the new rule-making on 25 kVA16systems used for high-speed rail (as and if applicable to the Caltrain system).
+JPB has consulted with17CPUC periodically in development of the Proposed Project and would continue to consult to ensure18compliance with applicable GO requirements.
+Consequently, the impact analysis below does not19discuss the details of compliance with the specific requirements in the CPUC GOs, which would be20part of final design coordination with the CPUC.